potassco/coom-benchmarks/README.md

 The script makes use of the python script `parser/parse.py` which itself just prints the ASP facts to the console.

-If you get exception `Exception: Could not deserialize ATN with version  (expected 4).' check that you have the correct antlr4-python-runtime version installed (currently 4.9.3).
+> If you get the following error `Exception: Could not deserialize ATN with version  (expected 4).', check that you have the correct antlr4-python-runtime version installed (currently 4.9.3).

 ### Testing
-To test the parser run (the Python `unittest` package needs to be installed)
+To test the parser run
 ```
 python -m unittest tests/test_parser.py
 ```